Rohan-Shakya/c-programs/README.md

 ![C](https://github.com/Rohan-Shakya/c-programs/blob/master/assets/img/c.png)

-This repository contains only the C based programs.
+This repository contains the C Programs categorized based on the category in order to learn something new everyday.

 ### For Contributors